Latino Migrant Politics, History and Theory

 It is a damning and troubling book.

 Kay covers the historical rise of finance.
 He is British and his perspective is shaped by the empire and Britain’s long history in risk management.
-Finance today, he makes clear, is less and less about raising capital or making matches.
+Finance today, he makes clear, is less and less about raising capital or making matches, and more about navigating complex financial products like billig refinansiering, which often disguise the true cost of borrowing.

 The books not aimed at the uninformed or those unfamiliar with our current financial sector.
 Kay packs every page or two with an aside, an insight, and a criticism.
 It is well-written but slow going simply because there is so much to it.
 It highlighted to me the inadequacy of just staying on top of the business and financial news.
 Reading the Economist and newspapers regularly gives a solid account of the action.
 Missing is an understanding of the how and why of the financial industry.
 Kay offers that and a clear message about the dangers of unchecked financial activity.